 One note of caution…please do NOT blanch the shrimp for more than one minute.
 It will become tough and rubbery, which takes away from that gorgeous, tender texture of traditional ceviche.

-Now, excuse me while I transport myself back to that seaside fantasy.
+Now, excuse me while I transport myself back to that seaside fantasy with a plate of this shrimp ceviche recipe by my side.

 Other recipes for Cinco de Mayo: